Sinha5714/pp5-api-ref/README.md

 ### Code

-- The code was written with the help of Code Institute walthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api)
+- The code was written with the help of Code Institute walkthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api)

 ## Thank You